zubairhusnain/bitsole-fleet-system/README.md

 - Do not drop/rename Traccar tables from app migrations.
 - If you later separate DBs, define a second connection in `config/database.php` and point Traccar models to it.

-## Traccar tips
-- Provide base URL + credentials or token in `.env`.
-- Geofences: the app saves canonical WKT to Traccar; the Edit page parses WKT and auto‑fits the map.
-- Telemetry:
-  - Fuel: percent from keys 89 → 48; liters from key 84.
-Set Fuel Tank Capacity to convert percent into liters.
-  - Odometer: prioritize io87 → io50 → named odometer/mileage → distance fallbacks; units normalized to km.

 ## Troubleshooting
 - Vite not reachable: `npm run dev` then open `http://localhost:5174/`.